rnccsstudent/Hotspot-Usage-Tracker/README.md

 ### 3. 🚀 Run Locally

-On Windows, run this file as Administrator:
+On Windows, run this file as Administrator(Windows Terminal or Command Prompt):

     python app.py